GabDarkos/SeoulBikeData_Python_Coussin_Darcos/README.md

 We created a html file for the structure of the browser window of our Flask, it is called index.html and can be found in our Template file.

-Finally, our Flask code is called app.py and it must be ran before clicking on the link of our browser window.
+Finally, our Flask code is called app.py and **it must be ran before clicking on the link of our browser window**.

 You can find our Flask at this link : http://127.0.0.1:5000/